-Fibroids are also called fibromyomas, fibromas, myofibromas, leiomyomas, and myomas.
+Fibroids are also called leiomyomas or myomas.

 Fibroids may be microscopic or as large as a basketball.
 They may grow in different parts of the uterus, usually in the wall (which has three layers):

 Large fibroids may cause pain, pressure, or a feeling of heaviness in the pelvic area during or between menstrual periods.
 Fibroids may press on the bladder, making a woman need to urinate more frequently or more urgently.
 They may press on the rectum, causing discomfort and constipation.
 They may interfere with how organs function—for example, by blocking the urinary tract and thus the flow of urine out of the body.
 Large fibroids may cause the abdomen to enlarge.

 Fibroids that cause no symptoms before pregnancy may cause problems during pregnancy.
 Problems include miscarriage, early (preterm) labor, abnormal positioning (presentation) of the baby before delivery, and excessive blood loss after delivery (postpartum hemorrhage).

-Rarely, fibroids cause infertility by blocking the fallopian tubes or by distorting the shape of the uterus, making attachment to the lining of the uterus (implantation) of a fertilized egg difficult or impossible.
+Fibroids can cause infertility by blocking the fallopian tubes or by distorting the shape of the uterus, making attachment to the lining of the uterus (implantation) of a fertilized egg difficult or impossible.

 Several treatment options, including drugs and surgery, are available if bleeding or other symptoms worsen or if fibroids enlarge substantially.

 A few drugs may be used to relieve symptoms or to shrink fibroids, but their effects are only temporary.
 No drug can permanently shrink a fibroid.
 Rarely, if women have gone through menopause or are starting to go through it, a drug to shrink the fibroid may be the only treatment needed because fibroids may continue to shrink on their own after menopause.

 Surgery is usually considered for women who have any of the following:

-Surgery traditionally involves one of the following:
+Surgery to treat fibroids traditionally involves one of the following:

 For hysterectomy, surgeons may use one of the following methods:

 Other treatments can be used to destroy rather than remove fibroids.
 These treatments may relieve symptoms, but how long symptom relief lasts has not been determined.
 These procedures include